Ukulele Music (Lead Sheets)

 My goal is for all of the music that my students study to have a similar appearance, and to limit the use of repeat signs, multiple endings, and D.S./D.C./Coda markings.
 Adults in ukulele jam sessions get confused by these markings, so I want to make it easy for my students to follow the music, even if there are multiple pages.
 I “get” that we need to teach students how to read these markings–but in reality, all of these markings hearken to a pre-digital world where those systems were created to save money, not for ease of use.
 In the digital world, a score can simply use as many pages as needed.
 In these arrangements, there are a few exceptions to my attempt to simplify the score, such as Deck the Hall (which repeats to the top).

 As for the second question, this blog is a free resource.
 If you wish to contribute to the work, please subscribe to my YouTube Channel (YouTube.com/ukestuff) and watch some videos!
-If you really want to contribute to my efforts, there is a PayPal link at the top of the page for donations.
+If you really want to contribute to my efforts, there is a link to BuyMeaCoffee on the side of this page.